 - Decision to sign the Memorandum of Understanding “Realization of the high energy materials science beamline at the storage ring PETRA III, DESY [Hamburg]” to the effect that Sweden should finance the construction and operations of a Swedish Material Science beamline, where that Swedish Material Science beamline was described more fully in Dnr 813-2011-23.
-Official signing ceremony held 25 February 2011.
+The official signing ceremony was held 25 February 2011.
 The Swedish Research Council.
 GD-2011-17.
 22 February 2011.

-- Decision to enter into a Cooperation Agreement on the Construction phase of the Swedish Material Science beamline at PETRA Ill situated at the port P21 [SMS].
+- Decision to enter into a Cooperation Agreement on the Construction phase of the Swedish Materials Science beamline at PETRA Ill situated at the port P21 [SMS].
 The Swedish Research Council.
 GD-2018-75.
 4 April 2018.

 - Decision to enter into a contractual agreement [Dnr 823-2010-06911] with DESY for operations of the Swedish Material Science beamline at PETRA III.
 The Swedish Research Council.
 GD-2019-124.
 17 June 2019.